NekrobaDA/Pokemon_Crystal_Cross/README.md

 -Lance's dragon overworld to be replaced with a dragonite<br/>

 Removed Sunkurn, Igglybuff, Cleffa, Smoochum, Tangela, Jynx, Mr Mime, and Bellossom<br/>
-This was pre-16 bit, needed to make space, and they may be readded in the future (but I dislike them all)
+This was pre-16 bit, needed to make space, and they may be readded in the future (but I dislike them all)<br/>

-Credits-
+Credits-<br/>
 Front and back sprites for newly added pokemon sprited by me<br/>
 Party menu icons belong to Emi Monserrate (sourced from the 'Add a new party menu icon' tutorial)<br/>
 Duserpent design credit Knazgle on deviantart<br/>